 The sloping roof form is an innovative configuration of the traditional gable roof, a gesture in response to the particular qualities of the site.
 The steep metal roof/wall protects the house from western winds and provides privacy from the road.
 Heavy timber decks extend to the south, providing seamless indoor/outdoor living space.
 Hemlock ceilings layer over exposed rafters.
 Polished concrete floors ground the house to its site.
 Plywood millwork lines the interior.
 A raw and elemental palette stands up to the elements and connects the home to its spectacular mountain site.

 Deep overhangs protect southern glass in summer months.
 A radiant concrete slab and high efficiency wood burning stove provide heating.
 Floor-to-ceiling casement windows and an open floor plan create an airy interior space with natural cross ventilation.
 Continuous insulation wraps the framed walls and roof creating an airtight building envelope.
-A 4kW photovoltaic array will make the home net-zero electric.
+Geothermal heating with a ground source heat pump and 100% electric appliances allow the home to operate gas-free.
+An 8.9kW photovoltaic array, located on an off-site solar farm, will make the home net-zero.

 Rendering | Notion Workshop